pwnsoni/pharmaceutical-supply-chain/README.md

-PREREQUISITES--->
+Prequisites:

-    1--> Setup hypeledger fabric in your system locally (Using docker, images can be found easily).
+    1--> Setup hypeledger fabric in your system locally (Using docker, fabric images can be found easily).
     2--> Use VS code.
     3--> Use IBM blockchain platform extension.